Goodness! Gracious!

 Photo by Billy Stone

-Intrepid NMMS member Ted Stampfer finally asked Dr. Jim Trappe of Oregon State University, the North American expert on truffles and other things hypogeous (belowground), who suggested that they might belong to the recently-erected fungal Class Glomeromycetes, which are known as Arbuscular Mycorrhizal Fungi or AMF (sometimes also called Vesicular-Arbuscular Mycorrhizae or VAM), fungi that form symbiotic associations with most plants.
-We sent him some specimens and thus began the communication below.
+Intrepid New Mexico Mycological Society member Ted Stampfer finally asked Dr. Jim Trappe of Oregon State University, the North American authority on truffles and other things hypogeous (below ground), who suggested that they might belong to the recently-erected fungal Class Glomeromycetes, which are known as Arbuscular Mycorrhizal Fungi or AMF (formerly also called Vesicular-Arbuscular Mycorrhizal fungi or VAM fungi).
+Most of these form symbiotic associations with plants.
+We sent him some specimens and this led to a lengthy and as yet incomplete story.

 Here is a field description:

-Description: Width: 1-2.5 cm, roughly round.
-Height: 1.5-3.5 cm, generally tapering, sometimes narrowly, to base.
+Description: Width: 1-2.5 x 1-2.5 cm, roughly circular.
+Height: 1.5-3.5 cm, rounded top, generally tapering, sometimes narrowly, to base.
 Fruitbody surface encrusted with soil, sometimes showing some pitting, no exterior membrane/peridium.
+No rooting structure.
 Crumbly with an oily, moss-like feel when dry, spongy when wet.
 Odor similar to linseed oil noticed after being enclosed in container.
 Interior blackish to reddish brown, apparently composed of sand and soil bound together with undifferentiated cellular network.
-When viewed with hand lens, hyphae protruding from surface, giving it a slightly velvety appearance, and shiny black spheres visible throughout interior.
+When viewed with a hand lens, hyphae can be seen protruding from the surface, giving it a slightly velvety appearance, with shiny black spheres (spores) and grains of sand visible throughout.
 No visible columella or chambering.

 Click here for images of it in the field.